ascherj/humanity/src/pages/blog/2020-12-16-this-is-another-test-blog-post.md

 featuredpost: false
 featuredimage: /img/pexels-snapwire-6966.jpg
 tags:
-  - music
+  - Music
-  - indie
+  - Indie
-  - alternative
+  - Alternative
-  - blackartists
+  - Blackartists
 ---
 After scrolling through my Spotify library, I realized that way too many of my songs were from white men.
 Black artists need to work that much harder in this industry just based on their skin color.